simpraight/Slim-Simple-MVC/README.md

 View
 ----

-- using Twig
+- using the "Twig" as View template.
 - ex) Contoller\Page::index()
-  - it will use view template file "View/page/index.html"
+  - will use "View/page/index.html" as view template file.

 "app/View/page/index.html"
 ```html